DonTee-Why/DonTee-Why/README.md

 ## I am Timilehin Olusegun.
 You can call me Timi, and I enjoy writing code.

 I'm a software developer with over 5 years of experience.
-I mainly write software in PHP, Laravel, C# and ASP.NET.
-I am also skilled in Java, Python and Flutter.
+I mainly write software in PHP, Laravel and C#.
+I have also worked with Java, Python and Flutter.

 * 🌍  I'm based in Lagos, Nigeria.
 * 📫  You can contact me at [timiddon97@gmail.com](mailto:timiddon97@gmail.com)